 Subcategories

-- General pest: The use of pesticides, other than fumigants, in or around structures, institutions, and industrial facilities, or structures with processed or manufactured products for the control of pests other than wood-destroying pests.
+- General pest: The use of pesticides, other than fumigants, in or around structures, institutions, and establishments for the protection of stored, processed, and manufactured products or for the protections of public health.

-- Moss control: The use of pesticides to control moss and algae on structures, sidewalks and driveways.
+- Moss control: The use of pesticides to control moss or algae on structures.

-- Space fumigation: The use of fumigants in confined areas or structures for the control of pests.
+- Space fumigation: For the use of fumigants in enclosed or confined areas or structures for the control of pests in structures, in stored food or feed, and in other agricultural products.

-- Wood treatment: The use of pesticides, including fumigants, to treat wood products (lumber, poles, ties) before their use in construction, or to field treat utility poles, pilings, bridge supports and similar elements of construction.
+- Wood treatment: For the use of pesticides to treat wood products (e.g., lumber, poles, ties) before use of those products in construction, or to field treat utility poles, pilings, bridge supports, cross arms, and similar elements of construction with fumigants or other pesticides.

 The use of marine anti-fouling paints or coatings on boats or ships.

-The use of pesticides in the establishment and maintenance of ornamental planting and turf (does not include Christmas tree plantations, commercial nurseries, sod farms, or forests).
+For the use of pesticides in the establishment and maintenance of ornamental plantings and turf (excluding Christmas tree plantations, commercial nurseries, sod farms, or forest crops).

 Subcategories

-- Herbicide: The use of pesticides in the establishment and maintenance of ornamental plants and turf, including vertebrate pest control.
+- Herbicide: For the use of pesticides in the establishment and maintenance of ornamental plants and turf, including vertebrate pest control.

-- Insecticide/fungicide: The use of insecticides and fungicides in the establishment and maintenance or ornamental plants and turf.
+- Insecticide/fungicide: For the use of insecticides and fungicides in the establishment and maintenance or ornamental plants and turf.

-The use of pesticide in right-of-way areas, including, but not limited to, city, county, state and federal roads and highways; Railroads and airports; Electric utilities (transformer stations and substations, switching stations, transmission lines and distribution lines); Pipelines; Banks of public bargeways and areas around locks and dams; and Bicycle, bridle, snowmobile and other public recreational paths.
+The use of pesticides in right-of-way areas, including, but not limited to: city, county, state, and federal roads and highways; railroads and airports; electric utilities (i.e., transformer stations and substations, switching stations, transmission lines and distribution lines, wind farms); pipelines; banks of public bargeways and areas around locks and dams; and bicycle, bridle, snowmobile and other public recreational paths.

 It covers the use of pesticides on the campus of a school (defined in ORS 634.700), excluding applications of pesticides: